 - Make space for the chicken and place any leftover sage/rosemary in the centre with 2 thin lemon rounds on top.

-- Place chicken on top and roast undisturbed for 45mins at 220c/425f or until it reads 75C/165F or until juices run clear when pierced at the join between the drumstick and the body.
+- Place chicken on top and roast undisturbed for 45mins until golden, juicy and delicious.

 How to make a Herb Roasted Spatchcock Chicken (Full Recipe & Video)